न हि ज्ञानेन सदृशं पवित्रमिह विद्यते | There is nothing as pure as knowledge

 RELATIVITY OF SIMULTANEITY

-It was during the mid-sixteenth century that Sir Isaac Newton published his masterpiece, The Principia Mathematica, in which he introduced the concept of 'absolute time'.
+It was during the mid-sixteenth century that Sir Isaac Newton published his masterpiece, The Principia Mathematica, where he introduced the concept of 'absolute time'—a universal clock ticking at the same steady rate, unaffected by the events occurring around it.

 Figure 1: Unparalleled geniuses, Isaac Newton and Albert Einstein.